Nadybot/highway/README.md

 - `bytes_per_10_sec` sets how many bytes a client may send per 10 seconds (defaults to 5MB)
 - `admin_password_hash` is an argon2id hash used for gaining admin access with the `Authorization` header.
 This can be generated with `echo -n "password" | argon2 myhash -id`
 - `public_channels` is an array of special-named channels that can optionally be read only, i.e. only admins can send messages
+- `behind_proxy` will enable client IP parsing from the `X-Forwarded-For` header which is used in software like nginx

 ## Connecting